signalfx/gdi-specification/specification/configuration.md

 While Kubernetes supports container technology that can be configured using environment variables, package management solutions such as Helm charts and Operators require YAML-based configuration.
-As a result, Kubernetes package management solutions MUST support the following YAML configuration options:
+As a result, Kubernetes package management solutions MUST support the YAML configuration options specified below.

+> Any option description listed as REQUIRED means a value for the option MUST be specified.

 - `clusterName` ()             : [REQUIRED] Name of the cluster.
 - `cloudProvider` ()           : Where Kubernetes is deployed.